 VIDEO: Diagnosing Birds of Prey with Dr. Major

-On rare occasions, worlds collide for Dr. James C. Major, Jr., MD, PhD at Retina Consultants of Houston when he is able to combine his love of retina with his love of birding and falconry.
+On rare occasions, worlds collide for Dr. James C. Major, Jr., MD, PhD at Retina Consultants of Texas when he is able to combine his love of retina with his love of birding and falconry.

 Dr. Major is an avid falconer and sometimes assists the Friends of Texas Wildlife, a nonprofit organization that provides care for injured, displaced and orphaned wildlife in Montgomery and surrounding counties.
 The organization has looked to Dr. Major on several occasions to determine if any of their birds have sight issues that may prevent them from being released back into the wild or to determine long term care issues.

-In the video below, Dr. Major and his team at Retina Consultants of Houston examine the eyes of an Eastern Screech Owl on our Heidelberg Spectral Domain OCT and determine that the bird has a retinal detachment and a hole in its retina.
+In the video below, Dr. Major and his team at Retina Consultants of Texas examine the eyes of an Eastern Screech Owl on our Heidelberg Spectral Domain OCT and determine that the bird has a retinal detachment and a hole in its retina.
 The bird can live a nice healthy life in captivity, Dr. Major says.

 The people in the clinic, the technicians, love it as well.
 They get very excited.
 The photographers, who actually take the shots of the birds love, love, love to do it because it's challenging and they get to see things that have never been seen before.
 It's like traveling in space."
 Dr. Major says.
 "The eye of a bird is far superior to ours in terms of what they see and how they see it.

 In addition to training at the highest rated ophthalmology program in the nation, Bascom Palmer Eye Institute, Dr. Major also earned his masters and doctorate in population genetics and spent years studying and researching birds at the University of Texas at Austin.